dertilo/python-linters/README.md

     ],
 ```
 ### three scripts/commands that you can run locally
-1. `poetry run fixcode` to let black+isort+ruff "auto-fix" your code -> always have a `clean` git-repo before doing this (no uncommitted changes)
+1. `uv run fixcode` to let black+isort+ruff "auto-fix" your code -> always have a `clean` git-repo before doing this (no uncommitted changes)
    - [example output](#fixcode-example)
-1. `poetry run pythonlinter` -> to lint your code
+1. `uv run pythonlinter` -> to lint your code
    - [example black is not happy](#pythonlinter-black-is-not-happy) -> if you ran `fixcode` black is guaranteed to be happy!
    - [example ruff is not happy](#pythonlinter-ruff-is-not-happy)
-1. `poetry run addnoqa` to let ruff insert rules-violation-comments to your code
+1. `uv run addnoqa` to let ruff insert rules-violation-comments to your code
    - [example](#addnoqa-example)
 ```mermaid
 flowchart TD